Houston Astrodome at 50: the global 'wonder' now a decaying shell

 The latest plans for the structure include turning it into an indoor park.

-In 2013, Houstonians voted against a $213 million proposal for the "New Dome Experience," which would have converted the building into a convention center.
+In 2013, Houstonians voted against a $213 million proposal for the "New Dome Experience," which would have converted the building into a convention centre.

 (Reporting by Jon Herskovitz in Austin, Texas; Editing by Eric Walsh)